Table of Contents

 Article 54: All levels of this city's state organs shall establish and complete systems for the exercise, restraint, and oversight of authority, giving full play to the role of state organs in modeling and guiding the establishment of the social credit system, increasing the credibility of state organs, and establishing an image of creditworthiness for state organs that is open, fair, and uncorrupt.

-All levels of the city's state organs shall perform on policy pledges made to market entities in accordance with law, and all types of lawfully concluded contracts; and they must not breach contracts on the grounds of an adjustment of administrative divisions, change of government, adjustment of institutions or functions, or replacement of relevant responsible persons Where it is necessary to change in policy pledges or contracts and agreements for the national interest or societal public interest, it shall be done in accordance with legally-prescribed authority and procedures, and the market entities suffering losses as a result are to be compensated in accordance with law.
+All levels of the city's state organs shall perform on policy pledges made to market entities in accordance with law, and all types of lawfully concluded contracts; and they must not breach contracts on the grounds of an adjustment of administrative divisions, change of government, adjustment of institutions or functions, or replacement of relevant responsible persons Where it is necessary to make changes in policy pledges or contracts and agreements for the national interest or societal public interest, it shall be done in accordance with legally-prescribed authority and procedures, and the market entities suffering losses as a result are to be compensated in accordance with law.

 The staff of this City's state organs shall handle matters in accordance with law, be truthful and creditworthy, and do a good job of modeling the establishment of social credit.